adam-blip/fast_perceptual_loss/README.md

 | Real-time Applications | ✅ Yes | ❌ Limited by compute |
 | Advanced Attention | ✅ Yes | ❌ No |
 | Adaptive Receptive Field | ✅ Yes | ❌ No |

-### Performance Comparison
-Our enhanced model achieves even better feature extraction quality while maintaining computational efficiency:
-- **108x fewer parameters** than the equivalent VGG19 feature extractor
-- **Maintains >93% feature space correlation** with the original VGG19 features
-- **5-10x inference speed improvement** on identical hardware
-- **Mobile-friendly architecture** with minimal memory requirements
-- **Less than 5% overhead** compared to the original FastPerceptualLoss implementation

-## Improved Learning Rate Adaptation
-The new learning rate scheduler offers:
-- **Trend Detection**: Uses linear regression to detect loss patterns before they become significant
-- **Early Response**: Reacts to upward trends as small as 3% (down from 10%)
-- **Graduated Response**: Scales learning rate reduction based on the magnitude of loss increase
-- **Smoother Warmup**: Uses cubic curve instead of linear for more controlled learning rate increase

 ## 📊 Visualization
 The training interface provides comprehensive real-time visualizations: